-Additionally, the current portion of long-term debt includes \$25.0 million of Secured Medium-Term Notes with a maturity date of June 2028 that are subject to redemption at the option of the security holders in June 2008 and \$83.7 million of Secured Pollution Control Bonds that are subject to remarketing on December 30, 2008.
+The current portion of long-term debt includes \$83.7 million of Secured Pollution Control Bonds that are subject to remarketing on December 30, 2008.
 If the Secured Pollution Control Bonds cannot be successfully remarketed on that date, we will be required to purchase the bonds.

 We have a \$320.0 million committed line of credit agreement with various banks with an expiration date of April 5, 2011.
 Under the agreement, we can request the issuance of up to \$320.0 million in letters of credit.
-As of March 31, 2008, we had \$29.0 million of borrowings outstanding under this committed line of credit.
+As of September 30, 2008, we had \$85.0 million of borrowings outstanding under this committed line of credit.
 There were not any borrowings outstanding as of December 31, 2007.
-As of March 31, 2008, there were \$44.9 million in letters of credit outstanding, an increase from \$34.8 million as of December 31, 2007.
+As of September 30, 2008, there were \$35.1 million in letters of credit outstanding, an increase from \$34.8 million as of December 31, 2007.
 The committed line of credit is secured by \$320.0 million of non-transferable First Mortgage Bonds issued to the agent bank.
 Such First Mortgage Bonds would only become due and payable in the event, and then only to the extent, that we default on obligations under the committed line of credit.

 Our committed line of credit agreement contains customary covenants and default provisions, including a covenant requiring the ratio of "earnings before interest, taxes, depreciation and amortization" to "interest expense" of Avista Utilities for the preceding twelve-month period at the end of any fiscal quarter to be greater than 1.6 to 1.
-As of March 31, 2008, we were in compliance with this covenant with a ratio of 2.88 to 1.
+As of September 30, 2008, we were in compliance with this covenant with a ratio of 3.2 to 1.
 The committed line of credit agreement also has a covenant which does not permit our ratio of "consolidated total debt" to "consolidated total capitalization" to be greater than 70 percent at the end of any fiscal quarter.
-As of March 31, 2008, we were in compliance with this covenant with a ratio of 53.4 percent.
+As of September 30, 2008, we were in compliance with this covenant with a ratio of 52.6 percent.
 If the proposed change in organization to a holding company structure becomes effective, the committed line of credit agreement will remain at Avista Corp.
 (Avista Utilities).
-See "Note 13 of the Notes to Consolidated Financial Statements" for further information on the proposed change in organization to a holding company structure.
+See "Note 15 of the Notes to Consolidated Financial Statements" for further information on the proposed change in organization to a holding company structure.

 Any default on the line of credit or other financing arrangements of Avista Corp. or any of our significant subsidiaries could result in cross-defaults to other agreements of such entity, and/or to the line of credit or other financing arrangements of any other such entities.
 Any defaults could also induce vendors and other counterparties to demand collateral.
 In the event of any such default, it would be difficult for us to obtain financing on reasonable terms to pay creditors or fund operations.
 We would also likely be prohibited from paying dividends on our common stock.
 We do not guarantee the indebtedness of any of our subsidiaries.
-As of March 31, 2008, Avista Corp. and our subsidiaries were in compliance with all of the covenants of our financing agreements.
+As of September 30, 2008, Avista Corp. and our subsidiaries were in compliance with all of the covenants of our financing agreements.